Pwlklr/Pwlklr/README.md

   Full UI/UX refresh for a local firm in Poznań

 - **ATSPaco – Ant Colony Optimization for Asymmetric TSP**
-  Solves an advanced Traveling Salesman Problem with 3D coordinates and fuel consumption (Python, matplotlib).
+  Solves an advanced Traveling Salesman Problem with 3D coordinates and fuel consumption (C++ with python for visualization).
   Implements Greedy, Brute Force, and Ant Colony Optimization algorithms.
 Includes a data generator and 3D route visualization.

 - **Smart Irrigation Embedded System**